 Information and registration

-Read more about Cooperatives in the CORMEC publication
+Read more about Cooperatives in the CORMEC publication (in Dutch)

-Now only available for in-company training: please contact The Commodity Risk Management Academy at +31 (0)55 843 48 79 or contact Gerrianne Jansen.
+Also available for in-company training: please contact The Commodity Risk Management Academy at +31 (0)55 843 48 79 or contact Gerrianne Jansen.

 De docent(en) bij deze training: